Introduction of Tabriz

-Tabriz is another fast growing Iranian city with ancient history and spectacular sights to visit during a-few-days stay.
+Tabriz is another fast-growing Iranian city with ancient history and spectacular sights to visit during a-few-days stay.
 Tabriz tourist attractions are both inside and outside the city.
-It has some unique sights that attracts Iranian as well as non-Iranian travelers to explore the wealth of its history and culture.
-There has been traces of ancient dwellers choosing this place because of its location as well as political reasons.
+It has some unique sites that attract Iranian as well as non-Iranian travelers to explore the wealth of its history and culture.
+There have been traces of ancient dwellers choosing this place because of its location as well as political reasons.

-The city is the capital of Azerbaijan province of Iran at the north west of Iran with an altitude of 1390m above sea level.
-Except for the western side, it is surrounded by mountains on every other sides and located between two rivers called Aji River and Quru River.
-This makes it both spectacular and enjoyable with likable climate in summer time although it is relatively cold in winter.
+The city is the capital of Eastern Azerbaijan province of Iran in the northwest of Iran with an altitude of 1390m above sea level.
+Except for the western side, it is surrounded by mountains on every other side and located between two rivers called Aji River and Quru River.
+This makes it both spectacular and enjoyable with the likable climate in summer time although it is relatively cold in winter.
 The plain on the west leads to a water basin ending up in Urmia Lake.

 History of Tabriz

-In pre-Islam period, most probably under Sassanians, Tabriz grew into a notable city and prospered until Arabs invasion in 7th century after which it was resided by the invaders.
-Mongols chose Maragheh as their capital city and Trabriz lost part of its importance and did not continue as the the most important city in the region.
+In the pre-Islam period, most probably under Sassanians, Tabriz grew into a notable city and prospered until the Arabs invasion in the 7th century after which it was resided by the invaders.
+Mongols chose Maragheh as their capital city and Tabriz lost part of its importance and did not continue as the most important city in the region.
 Only one of the Ilkhanid dynasty declared it as his capital city.
-Under other rulers of this period, as the location of the city being on the Silk Route could not be denied, it still played some major role in the politics of the time’s rulers.
+Under other rulers of this period, as the location of the city is on the Silk Route could not be denied, it still played some major role in the politics of the time’s rulers.

-It is also known as Mashrooteh Museum.
-It used to be the gathering place of the leaders of constitutional revolution in Iran during early 20th century.
+It is also known as the Mashrooteh Museum.
+It used to be the gathering place of the leaders of the constitutional revolution in Iran during the early 20th century.

 This is categorized among national museums showcasing the items from different eras and all over Iran in a beautiful way.
 There’s a unique collection of modern arts by an Iranian artist displayed in the basement too.